davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
+- Add chromatic shift to Routines::sequencer
+- Enforce to close the Uniblitz shutter before cutting
+- calibrate the z stage delay for pixelSizeZ = 1.0 um
+- convert RTCHAN to int
 - Update the Z position after cutting --> check that it works
 - enable/disable using the vibratome in Routines::sequencer
 - Keep an eye on the Z-stage bouncing that triggers the ctl&acq
 - Implement suppressCrosstalk() flattenField() on the GPU
 - Multithread demuxAllChannels_()